 “One thing I like about Amnesty International is that it’s focused on education,” government teacher Lisa Gibson said.
 “There’s a place for everyone in it to examine issues through the lens of human rights.”

-Previously, Amnesty participated in banned books week from Sept.
-22 to 28, 2024.
+Previously, Amnesty participated in Banned Books Week from Sept.
+22 to Sept.
+28, 2024.
 The club partnered with the library to publicize information about authors who have been under attack for their work.

 “Just by being a part of it, I hope to be at least a small part of the change going on in our world,” sophomore club member Grace Kavanaugh said.